heuer-ja/telematik-DNS/README.md

 # 1. Execution
-Start programs from root directory

-## Prerequirements
+## 1.1 Prerequirements
-One must install `pandas`, as it is required for our project.
+- One must install `pandas`, as it is required for our project.
-This could be done, depending on the package manager with:
+- This could be done, depending on the package manager with:

 | pip                   | conda                  |
 | --------------------- | ---------------------- |